sccn/sccn.github.io/workshops/EEGLAB_2021_UCSD.md

 **Monday, June 14th (open to all; free registration required)**

-<span style="color: orange">PDT 6:30am – 7:00 (15:30-16:00) – Registration open; come explore, hang out, and socialize with new and old friends in the Gather.Town workshop site.
-Check out the posters, hang at the beach, talk with sponsors, meet the tutors ... </span>
+<span style="color: orange">PDT 6:30am – 7:00 (CEST 15:30-16:00) – Registration open; come explore, hang out, and socialize with new and old friends in the Gather.Town workshop site ... </span>

-<span style="color: orange">PDT 7:00am – 7:55 (16:00-16:55) – Registration open; come explore, hang out, and socialize with new and old friends in the Gather.Town workshop site.
-Check out the posters, hang at the beach, talk with sponsors, meet the tutors ... </span>
+<span style="color: orange">PDT 7:00am – 7:55 (16:00-16:55) –  Hang out in the Gather.Town site.
+Meet the tutors. </span>

 <span style="color: orange">PDT 7:00am – 7:45 (16:00-16:45) – Basic elements of scripting with EEGLAB on MATLAB (for beginners; Clement Lee) [CET 3:00-3:45 pm]</span>